Changelog

 • Plans.
 Starter, Team, and Business tiers (monthly and annual).
 Enterprise pricing on request.

 • Overage policies.
-Hard-block (default for Starter and Team) and auto-overage (Team and above), with optional overage cap.
+Hard-block (default for Starter and Team) and auto-overage (Business and above), with optional overage cap.

 • Configuration inheritance.
-Org → project → repo merge for file exclusion patterns and scalar override for target branch filters.
+Org → project → repo additive merge for both file exclusion patterns and target branch filters — each level's list is combined (deduplicated), not replaced.

 • Service hook integration.
-Branded service hook consumer (adopilot) auto-registers two subscriptions per project at install time, authenticated by a per-tenant webhook JWT (90-day JWT lifetime; rotated automatically when fewer than 30 days remain before expiry).
+The branded service hook consumer (adopilot-consumer) auto-registers two subscriptions per project during onboarding, authenticated by a per-tenant webhook credential issued at the same time.

 • Dashboard.
 Onboarding wizard, billing management, configuration editor, team management, and webhook status pages.